 It helped me get out and have fun.
 I was tired of feeling sad and bad all of the time.

-It reminded me that I am my own person and I bring many attributes to the table that are desirable.
+It reminded me that I am my own person and I bring many desirable attributes to the table.
 Plus, a compliment here and there never hurts.

 That mindset had to change.

-I stopped seeing it as dating and started viewing it as something more simple and laid back.
+I stopped seeing it as dating and started seeing it as something simple and laid back.
 It was just meeting new people and learning their story over drinks.
 No pressure.
 Just being myself and unapologetic about who I was.

 Don’t try to fit into some mold that you think your date wants.